 University Pediatrics, a division of Memorial Health University Physicians at Memorial Health announces a full-time Pediatric Endocrinologist position.
 The practice is located in a major medical center that serves a diverse population of patients from a large geographical area.
 Patients represent a wide variety of pediatric populations including diabetes, growth disorders, intersex disorders, adrenal, thyroid, and pituitary problems.
-The University Pediatrics team currently includes four general pediatricians, four pediatric intensivists, two pediatric endocrinologist, three pediatric hematologist/oncologist, three pediatric hospitalists, and a pediatric infectious disease specialist.
+The University Pediatrics team currently includes four general pediatricians, four pediatric intensivists, a pediatric endocrinologist, three pediatric hematologist/oncologist, three pediatric hospitalists, and a pediatric infectious disease specialist.
 The teams work collaboratively with other health professionals to provide comprehensive medical and psychological care to children.
 The incoming candidate can expect to supervise residents in our pediatric GME program as well.

 The Pediatric Endocrinologist's primary responsibility will include evidence-based clinical evaluation and treatment of children and adolescents from birth through 18 years.
 Participation in grand rounds and other educational and professional development activities is strongly encouraged.